top of page

 fixed angles 1.png

 An emergency stop button was added to all screens as a kill switch for enhanced safety.
-While the flex and extend controls already function as press-and-hold buttons, this additional measure ensures immediate halting of device movement if needed.

 Restricting access to calibration settings